Back to blog

 This comparison looks at WeeWX side by side with Pro Weather, a fully hosted service that connects to your Davis WeatherLink account and builds a website for you.
 They solve the same problem from completely opposite angles.

-WeeWX assumes comfort with the Linux command line.
-You install it via a package manager or from source, edit configuration files, set up skins, and configure the upload target.
+With WeeWX, you install via a package manager or from source, edit configuration files, set up skins, and configure the upload target.
 Then you point it at your station, wait for it to collect enough data to confirm it is working, and finally set up a web host to publish the generated pages.
-For someone comfortable in a terminal, the process takes an evening.
+For someone at home in a terminal, that is a pleasant evening.
 For everyone else, it can be a frustrating day of reading docs and searching forums.

 Pro Weather asks for two things: a WeatherLink v2 API key and the subdomain you want.
-You paste the key, choose your settings, and your site is live.
 There are no configuration files, no SSH sessions, and no upload targets to configure.
-The whole process takes about five minutes.

-WeeWX, once stable, is genuinely reliable.
-Many users report months or years of uptime.
-But that reliability depends on the hardware it runs on: a Raspberry Pi with an SD card, a small Linux server, or a repurposed PC.
-If that machine loses power, has a filesystem error, or gets tangled in a network change, WeeWX stops until you intervene.
+WeeWX, once stable, is genuinely dependable — many users report months or years of uptime.
+But that uptime rests on the machine underneath: a Raspberry Pi with an SD card, a small Linux server, or a repurposed PC.
+If that machine loses power, has a filesystem error, or gets tangled in a network change, WeeWX stops until you fix it.
 The same applies to the web host serving the files: if the FTP connection drops, the PHP version changes, or the disk fills up, your public site goes stale.

 Pro Weather has no single point of failure at your end.
-Data collection runs in the cloud.
-As long as your station is online and reporting to WeatherLink (which it already does), the service fetches and publishes it.
-A power outage at your house does not affect your website.
-The updates happen every 10 minutes regardless.
+As long as your station is online and reporting to WeatherLink (which it already does), the service fetches and publishes the data every 10 minutes regardless of what is happening at your house.

-Pro Weather offers extensive customization through its dashboard: your own logo, banner photo, color scheme, fonts, dark mode, header style, and tab layout.
-You can also add a custom domain with automatic SSL.
+Pro Weather's customization lives in its dashboard: your own logo, banner photo, color scheme, fonts, dark mode, header style, and tab layout, plus a custom domain with automatic SSL.
 What you cannot do is write custom code or modify the rendering pipeline.
-The trade-off is that every site is tested, responsive, and performant out of the box.
+The flip side is that every site is tested, responsive, and performant out of the box.

 • A device to run it on: a Raspberry Pi with a case and power supply costs roughly €70–100, plus SD cards that fail periodically